dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

        .
 ~~~

-For data collections, the provenance of each one would be provided by the optional collector-provenance leaf, as shown belo
+For data collections, the provenance of each one would be provided by the optional collector-provenance leaf, as shown below:

 ~~~
 module: ietf-data-collection-manifest